3rd/9th Light Horse (South Australian Mounted Rifles)

-The 3rd/9th Light Horse (South Australian Mounted Rifles) (3/9 SAMR) is a Reserve light cavalry regiment of the Australian Army based in Smithfield, South Australia.
-Part of the Royal Australian Armoured Corps (RAAC), the regiment is attached to the 9th Brigade, 2nd Division and currently operates G-Wagon SRV 6x6 and Bushmaster Protected Mobility Vehicles.
-On 26 October 2022, 9th Brigade transitioned as a Direct Command to Forces Command (FORCOMD) as part of an Army wide transformation.
-3rd/9th Light Horse (South Australian Mounted Rifles), 1st Armoured Regiment officially commenced on 1 November 2022.
+The 3rd/9th Light Horse (South Australian Mounted Rifles) (3/9 LH (SAMR)) is a Reserve light cavalry regiment of the Australian Army based in South Australia.
+It is constituted of a single squadron.
+It is part of the Royal Australian Armoured Corps (RAAC), the regiment is attached to the 9th Brigade, and currently operates Hawkei Protected Mobility Vehicle - Light (PMV-L) and G-wagon surveillance and reconnaissance vehicles (SRV).
+3rd/9th Light Horse (South Australian Mounted Rifles) was put under direct command of 1st Armoured Regiment on 1 November 2022.